 Mesopotamian Inventions : The Dawn of Ingenuity

-Mesopotamia is derived from the greek word ‘Μεσοποταμία’ and translates to ‘land between rivers’.
+The term Mesopotamia is derived from the greek word ‘Μεσοποταμία’, which translates into ‘land between rivers’.

-In modern times this would correlate to Iraq, and much of Syria.
+In modern times this would correlate to northwestern Iraq, southeastern Turkey, and much of Syria.

 Many distinct concepts and easily recognizable Mesopotamian inventions are still used today.